daliwang/SPEL_OpenACC/README.md

 #### Notes
 SPEL has been developed mainly on Summit computer.
 The software environment includes NVIDIA HPC 21.3 and several libraries:  spectrum-mpi (10.4), NetCDF (4.8), pnetcdf(1.12), HDF (1.10), and CUDA (11.1).

-+Uses CUDA Fortran to manage memory, so needs to be adapted to work without NVHPC.
+SPEL uses CUDA Fortran (NVHPC package) to manage memory.